-Verify that there are no damaged electric wires, that there are no leaks from hoses, tank, carburettor or engine's crankcase, that the propeller is not damaged or loose, that the exhaust-pipe has no cracks, that the frame is not bent or broken because of falls, that rubber mounts are not cracked, that the reduction belt is not loose and every bolt is tight.
-Finally you can start the engine, leaving it to warm up at a speed of 2.200 to 3.000 rpm with head temperature at least 100 °C.
+Verify that there are no damaged electric wires, that there are no leaks from hoses, tank, carburetor or engine's crankcase, that the propeller is not damaged or loose, that the springs of the exhaust-pipe are in good conditions, that the frame is not bent or broken because of falls, that rubber mounts are not cracked, that the reduction belt is not loose and every bolt is tight.
+Once you start the engine, leave it warm up for a couple of minutes.
+After the start, leave the engine at idle for 20/30 seconds, then accelerate and decelerate at medium rpm for one/two minutes.